eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 ## Quality levels

 CMake targets can be developed according to different quality levels.
-All requirements of a lower level are included.
+For production usage in a specific environment (e.g. compiler version, compiler flags, etc.), please contact one of the maintainers beforehand.
+All requirements of a lower quality level are included in higher quality levels e.g. quality level 4 is included in quality level 3.

 Also see [ROS quality levels](https://github.com/ros-infrastructure/rep/blob/master/rep-2004.rst).

-### Quality level 5
+### Quality level 4

 This quality level is the default quality level.
 It is meant for examples and helper tools.